zen-code-symphony/py-concepts/README.md

 # py-basic-scaffold

-The objective of this project is to provide a quick basic setup for a python project. `git clone` and make it yours!
+The objective of this project is to demonstrate various Python concepts. `git clone` and make it yours!

 # Table of Contents